About

 Me, approximately.

 Hi, I’m some guy!
 I graduated from UC Berkeley where I double majored in Computer Science and Data Science, in the College of Letters & Science, and received a Bachelor of Arts.
 I previously worked on platform engineering, distributed computing, observability, and container orchestration at Anyscale.
-I am currently on sabbatical.
+I am working on infra at Surge AI.
 In my freetime I enjoy doodling with my fancy printer, reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.

 If you have any questions/critiques/feedback for me, feel free to contact me!